amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 The eShopOnDapr reference application uses the secrets management building block for two secrets:

-- the password for connecting to the Redis cache and
+- The password for connecting to the Redis cache.
-- the API-key for using the Twilio Sendgrid API.
+- The API-key for using the Twilio Sendgrid API.
 The application uses Twillio to send emails using a Dapr output binding (as described in the [Bindings building block chapter](bindings-buildingblock.md)).

-When running the application using Docker Compose, the **local file** secrets management component is used.
-The component configuration file `eshop-secretstore.yaml` is found in the `dapr/components` folder of the eShopOnDapr repository.
-It configures the local file secrets store component:
+When running the application using Docker Compose, the **local file** secrets store is used.
+The component configuration file `eshop-secretstore.yaml` is found in the `dapr/components` folder of the eShopOnDapr repository:

 ```yaml
 apiVersion: dapr.io/v1alpha1